Applying for the B.Ed via the Church of Ireland Centre pathway (DC004)

 - They follow the specialism to prepare them to teach in small schools and multi-level classes.
 The aptitudes learned in this specialism benefit all those studying to be primary teachers.
 There are five modules in this specialism:

 Application is made via the CAO.
 Applicants need to include DC004 in their CAO choices by 1st February on the year of entry in order to be considered for eligibility.
+The description of the DC004 pathway as 'RESTRICTED' refers only to the application and eligibility assessment.
+Candidates must add DC004 by 1st Feb in the year of application and must pass the eligibility assessment to continue o the DC004 pathway.

 Students on this pathway need to demonstrate a knowledge of, and willingness to support, the Protestant ethos of these primary schools.
 Such knowledge and connection can include attendance at primary or post-primary schools under Protestant patronage, active engagement in a range of social and other clubs and activities (e.g. GFS, BB, GB, Church youth club).
 It can also include engagement with a parish or church or religious network in any of the Protestant traditions .